 Why The New Inductive Study Bible?

-My translation of choice is the NASB and my study Bible of choice in the New Inductive Study Bible put out by Precept Ministries International.
+My translation of choice is the NASB and my study Bible of choice is the New Inductive Study Bible put out by Precept Ministries International.
 (I do not receive any money for recommending this Bible!
-I am recommending it because I believe it is one of the Best on the Market today!)
+I am recommending this Bible because I believe it is one of the Best on the Market today!)
 What does this Bible offer that others do not?
 This Bible is the only one specifically designed for the Inductive Study Method.
-If you are not sure what this study method is read these articles at Precept Ministries.
-This method of study is the way I have studied for years!
-It is in-depth, slows you down so you observe all of the text.
-If done correctly it leads to accurate interpretation of God’s Word.Why I recommend and use the New Inductive Study Bible.
+If you are not familiar with this study method, read these articles at Precept Ministries.
+I’ve used this method of study for years!
+It’s in-depth, slows you down so you observe all the text.
+If done correctly leads to accurate interpretation of God’s Word.Why I recommend and use the New Inductive Study Bible.
 Click To Tweet

 What the Inductive Study Bible Offers:

 There are several things this Bible offers that makes it unique:

 - It has wide margins so you can take notes next to the text.

 - The words are larger than the average Bible and are spaced further apart for ease of marking.